ThatIsSlow/introToProgrammingFinalProject/README/README.md

 # introToProgrammingFinalProject

-# Placeholder name
+# HereNowResults assimilator

-This programm will scrape the website HereNow, to pull rowing regatta results out and place them elsewhere.
+This programm will scrape the website HereNow, to pull rowing regatta results out and collect them all in one spot.

 ## Description

-Ideally this programm will be able to exist outside of VScode, either on a website using Flask, or as an application that exists as an individual file.
-Most likely a website if I can make it work.
-This will enable the input of a race, or a team, and the programm will pull from HereNow either the race, the team, all the results of the team.
+This programm enables the user too select a team name, and the program will search the given race for all occurences of that team, and pull them out into a seperate location.

 ## Getting Started
+You need to ensure that you have all of the libraries installed, as this code currently only exists within VScode.

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* Ideally there will be no dependencies that the user needs to be able to use it.
+* You must have version 108 of Chrome in order for the webdriver to function properly

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders
+* Download from my github, currently is self contained

 ### Executing program

 * How to run the program
+* 1. Run the programm
-* Step-by-step bullets
+* 2. Profit
 ```
 code blocks for commands
 ```